Managing Host Storage

 by creating more directories into this structure.
 StorageOS will save data in

-any directory that conforms to the pattern /var/lib/storageos/data/dev[0-9]+
+any directory that conforms to the pattern /var/lib/storageos/data/dev[0-9]+,

-such as /var/lib/storageos/data/dev2
+such as /var/lib/storageos/data/dev2 or /var/lib/storageos/data/dev5.
+This

 functionality enables operators to mount different devices into devX